Mostafa-Wael-Elsahity/Expert_System_Project/README.md

 # Expert System Project
-This project is the application of expert system course at college using ML algorithms.
+This project is the application of expert system course at college using ML algorithms using Spyder and Anaconda.

 # Machine Learning Classification Project